freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_journalists.rst

     cd ~/Persistent/securedrop
     ./securedrop-admin setup
     ./securedrop-admin tailsconfig
+    rm install_files/ansible-base/group_vars/all/site-specific

   .. note:: The ``setup`` command may take several minutes, and may fail partway
             due to network issues.
 If so, run it again before proceeding.

+            The ``site-specific`` file should be removed after running the ``tailsconfig`` command, as it contains sensitive network and user information that should not reside on the *Journalist Workstation.*

 - Once the ``tailsconfig`` command is complete, verify that the *Source* and *Journalist Interfaces* are accessible at their v3 addresses via the